+One of the best hobbies for couples is also one of the easiest.
 Whether it’s trying out new restaurants in your area, checking out food festivals, or traveling to regions with cuisine you love, food itself can be a great hobby.
 It’s fun to indulge in something delicious together, and if you truly become “foodies,” you’ll have an endless supply of new activities in store.

 This works best if you join a league, but heading out for a bowling date on your own is an option, too.

+Some hobbies for couples can help boost your brainpower.
 “Whether you join a club or create your own with just the two of you, sharing a good novel can be an intimate experience and enhance daily conversation,” Wasil says.